 The Company considers any highly liquid investments with a remaining maturity of three months or less when purchased to be cash and cash equivalents.
+The Company's cash and cash equivalents include cash on deposit and a money market fund.

-Short-term Investments
+Short-Term Investments

-The Company's held-to-maturity investments in U.S. government securities are carried at amortized cost and any premiums or discounts are amortized or accreted through the maturity date of the investment.
+The Company's held-to-maturity investments in U.S. government securities, commercial paper, and its overnight repurchase agreement are carried at amortized cost and any premiums or discounts are amortized or accreted through the maturity date of the investment.
 Any impairment that is not deemed to be temporary is recognized in the period identified.